Good For Your Nervous System & Good For Mine Too

 We will only be able to shift to a sustainable culture if we learn to stay regulated as we confront complex and intense issues.

-Healthy Politics is a co-regulation game.
+Healthy Politics is also co-regulation game.

 Only regulated politicians have the capacity to for statesmanship and standing up to their constituency for the good of the whole state.
 Dysregulation leads to oppositional partisan politics and congressional gridlock.